Yankees Spring Training

 Stadium Information

 Big and bold, Steinbrenner Field is not your typical spring training ballpark.
-It has the largest capacity of any in Florida's Grapefruit League and is the only one to seat more than 10,000.
+It has the largest capacity of any in Florida's Grapefruit League and was the first to officially seat more than 10,000.
 Its exterior is a sight to behold.
 A palm tree lined plaza leading to a pond with fountains greets visitors who venture over to the area behind home plate, where a mini version of New York's Monument Park contains numbers and plaques of the 16 Yankees immortalized by the team.
 A nearby monument dedicated to the victims and heroes of 9/11 memorializes the Twin Towers and contains a piece of steel from the World Trade Center.
-Banners of Yankees legends flank the entrance of each of the stadium's six aisles.
-A team photo of one of New York's championship squads is directly above each aisle's entrance.
-The playing field has the same dimensions as Yankee Stadium.
+Banners of Yankees legends flank the entrance of each of the stadium's six portals.
+A team photo of one of New York's championship squads is directly above each portal's entrance.
+Ringing the top of the stadium are pennants that list each of the Yankees' World Series winning years.
+The playing field has the same outfield measurements as Yankee Stadium.
 The ballpark is notable for the roof's white façade and panels that spell out "YANKEES."
-It was named Legends Field from its opening on March 1, 1996 until March 27, 2008, when it was renamed in honor of longtime Yankees owner and Tampa resident George Steinbrenner.
+It was named Legends Field from its opening on March 1, 1996 until March 27, 2008, when it was renamed in honor of longtime Yankees owner and Tampa resident George Steinbrenner, who died on July 13, 2010.
+Six months later, a life-sized bronze statue of "The Boss" was placed upon a pedestal outside of his namesake stadium, which is formally called George M. Steinbrenner Field.

 Fast Facts

-Both bullpens are down the outfield lines - the Yankees in right, visitors in left.
+Both bullpens are down the outfield lines - the Yankees' in right, visitors' in left.
 Fans are not allowed to stand on the concourse above the bullpens, which each begin where the lower grandstand ends.

 Practice Fields